Lucas8x/luscious-downloader/README.md

 4. Wait install.

 ## Usage
+**NOTE:** The default download folder will be the path where you are executing the command.

 Download album by URL or ID:\
-*you can enter multiple url and ids separated by commas.*
+*You can enter multiple url and ids separated by commas.*
 <pre><code>lsd -d https://members.luscious.net/albums/light-yuri_275719/
 lsd -d 275719,292887
 </code></pre>